bajzarpa/ckeditor-accordion/README.md

 # CKEDTIOR Accordion
 ## Simple accordion plugin for CKEDITOR

+This plugins creates only the logic of the plugin; you have to apply the styling for your self, trust me, it's not a rocket science...

 ### Usage
 Copy the accordion folder into your CKEDTIOR plugins folder then activate in the config file